|

 white paste.

 Of course, this is using one pigment color and then using white to make tints.
+You can and should use color pigments to grade your custom colors as

 well.
 By mixing different pigments together you can make different shades